Place: La Roque Alric ( Vaucluse)

 Added extra: Be at one with nature at this eco-responsible workcamp!

-Accommodation: Tents in the countryside, dry toilets and solar showers.
-The campsite is just 15-minutes’ walk from the workcamp.
+Accommodation: In tents, wild camping in the countryside, dry toilets and solar showers.

 Workcamp life: Restoration work in the mornings from Monday to Friday and help with daily tasks, such as preparing meals and cleaning (taking turns).
 Free time in the afternoons and at weekends, with a choice of group excursions and activities.